Radio Television Digital News Association

 The Radio Television Digital News Association (RTDNA, pronounced the same as "rotunda"), formerly the Radio-Television News Directors Association (RTNDA), is a United States-based membership organization of radio, television, and online news directors, producers, executives, reporters, students and educators.
 Among its functions are the maintenance of journalistic ethics and the preservation of the free speech rights of broadcast journalists.

-The RTDNA is known for the Edward R. Murrow Award, given annually since 1971 for excellence in electronic journalism, and the Paul White Award, presented annually since 1956 as its highest award, for lifetime achievement.
+Since 1971, RTDNA annually awards the Edward R. Murrow Award, recognizing excellence in electronic journalism, and the Paul White Award, presented annually since 1956 as its highest award, for lifetime achievement.

 History

 The RTDNA was founded in 1946 as the National Association of Radio News Editors.
 The association was the idea of John Hogan, radio news editor at WCSH in Portland, Maine, who initially thought of it in the spring of that year.
 The name was changed at the first convention of the new organization, becoming the National Association of Radio News Directors (NARND).
 At this meeting, Hogan was elected president of the newly renamed group.

 In 1952, the group's willingness to accept name changes proved useful when they renamed themselves the Radio-Television News Directors Association (RTNDA).
 This change reflected the importance of television and welcomed members from Canada, Mexico, and other countries by removing the word "national."
 More recently, in early 2010, they updated their name to include the word "digital" to highlight that industry's growing significance.

 It was founded as an industry group to set standards for the nascent field of broadcast journalism and to defend the First Amendment in instances where broadcast media was being threatened.

 Edward R. Murrow famously gave a speech at an RTNDA event held in his honor in 1958.
 The speech was harshly critical of the network television establishment of the day, and its emphasis on popular entertainment rather than news and public affairs programming.
 This speech was the cornerstone of the plot of the 2005 motion picture Good Night, and Good Luck.